1910Saad/Github-contributor-explorer/README.md

 cd backend
 npm i or npm install
 ```
+---

 ### 3. Setting Up GitHub API Token
 To avoid hitting the GitHub API rate limit, you need to generate a GitHub Personal Access Token:
--Go to GitHub Tokens.
+- Go to GitHub Tokens.
--Click "Generate new token".
+- Click "Generate new token".
--Name the token and select the public_repo permission.
+- Name the token and select the public_repo permission.
--Copy the token.
+- Copy the token.

 Add the token in backend/src/controllers/contributorsController.js: